Children’s author accused of murder allegedly had history of trying to poison husband

-SALT LAKE CITY (KTVX) — A Utah mother who wrote a children’s book about coping with death is now accused of murdering her husband — and is believed to have tried poisoning him multiple times in the past, a court document alleges.
+SALT LAKE CITY, Utah (KTVX) — A Utah mother who wrote a children’s book about coping with death is now accused of murdering her husband — and is believed to have tried poisoning him multiple times in the past, a court document alleges.

 On Monday, Kouri Darden Richins, of Kamas, was arrested and charged with murdering her husband, Eric Richins, in March 2022.